PhilipQuirke/quanta_mech_interp/filter.md

 # Node Filters

+Model features are implemented by model nodes (attention heads and MLP layers).
+How do we map from a hypothesised model feature to a set of actual model nodes?
-Each hypothesised model feature is assigned a set of expected facts that characterise and identify it.
+We start by declaring a set of expected facts that characterise and identify the model fature.
-Some feature facts can be declared as "node filters".
+Many facts can be declared as "node filters".
-When searching a specific model for the hypothesised feature, these filters reduce the search space size, saving time and money.
+When searching a specific model for a hypothesised feature, these filters reduce the search space size, saving time and money.

 ## Filter Use
-As an example, suppose we have an arithmetic addition model, and want to find all "candidate" nodes that:
+As an example, suppose we have an arithmetic addition model, searching for a feature that has these characteristics:
-- Are at token position P14
+- Is at token position P14
-- Are an attention head
+- Is implemented using attention heads
-- Attend to (at least) D2 and D'2
+- Attends to (at least) D2 and D'2
-- Impact (at least) answer token A3
+- Impacts (at least) answer token A3

-In a Colab, we can find the candidate nodes with this filter:
+In a Colab, we can find search the nodes (cfg.useful_nodes) using this filter:

 ````
 import QuantaMechInterp as qt